mansuf/mangadex-downloader/docs/cli_usage.md

 ## Download manga, chapter or list in different format

 mangadex-downloader support download manga as different format.
-For more info about supported formats, you can see it here -> :doc:`formats`
+For more info about supported formats, you can see it here -> {doc}`formats`

 By default, mangadex-downloader will download in `raw` format.
 Which just a bunch of images stored in each chapter folder.
 You can use different format by using `--save-as` option.